 - 1. Place the CD into your CD-ROM drive. - 2.
 The system should automatically run the install program.
-If the install program does not run promptly, click

-3. Follow the on-screen prompts to install the software for this board.
+If the install program does not run promptly, click START | RUN and type D: INSTALL, click OK or press - 3.
+Follow the on-screen prompts to install the software for this board.